pace-neutrons/Horace/documentation/smg/10_build_release_process.md

 This will:

 - tag the `master` branch with the release number (`Rm_n_o`)
-- copy the built artifact to the GitHub
+- copy the built artifact to GitHub

 The release tag will be an anchor for any subsequently needed release branch and patch branches.